- 1 Best Backpacking Backpacks

 Notable features include a sleeping bag compartment, adjustable and removable sleeping pad straps, zipper access to the main compartment through side panels, a full-length vertical side pocket for organizing gear, integrated rainfly, an external water reservoir sleeve, “stow-on-the-go” trekking pole attachments, and zippered hipbelt pockets for quick access items.

 The Kestrel 48’s main body is constructed from 210D Nylon Double Diamond Ripstop material (double diamond indicating a superior reinforcement material interwoven during the ripstop manufacturing process), while the accent areas and bottom portion are made from 420HD Nylon Packcloth for extra durability – Gadget Review’s Durability Rating: A- It is our top pick and a very capable addition to your camping gear.
+Also check out the Gregory Baltoro backpacking packs, which are known for their impressive suspension systems that provide added comfort and balance.

 #2 Pick Best Travel Backpack – Kelty Redwing 44 Backpack